 • Add cabbage and stir.

-• Add water + bouillon cube (stock), rice, tomato paste and diced tomatoes.
+• Add chicken broth, rice, tomato paste and diced tomatoes.
 Do not stir.

-• When float valve (pin) is down open the lid, add 1 grated garlic clove and dill, then stir gently but well.
+• Open the lid, add 1 grated garlic clove and dill, then stir gently but well.

-• Serve hot with Greek yogurt and whole grain toast.
+• Serve hot with sour cream or Greek yogurt and whole grain toast.

 Notes